Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 He obtained his freedom by 1651 and became a landowner, which opened him up to participate socially and economically (slaves were excluded from for obvious reasons).
 He had 4 white and 1 black indentured servant, and eventually obtained legal ownership of a man named John Casor.

+### Crispus Attucks and the Boston Massacre (1770)
+Crispus Attucks was sailor and dockworker living in Boston during the Boston Massacre, a confrontation between British soldiers and American colonist, which happened on March 5, 1770.
+It is widely believed that Crispus, who was among the protesters, was the first person shot by the British which would make him the first casualty of the American Revolutionary War.

+![Crispus Attucks](https://raw.githubusercontent.com/Chukobyte/black-history/main/assets/images/crispus_attucks3.png)

 ### The Revolutionary War (1776)
 There are some historians who estimate about 5000 to 8000 black men served in the Continental Army and other militias during the war.
-Estimates of about 3,000 to 5,000 faught on the side of the British as they were promised freedom via [Lord Dunmore’s Proclamation](https://en.wikipedia.org/wiki/Dunmore%27s_Proclamation).
+Estimates of about 3,000 to 5,000 fought on the side of the British as they were promised freedom via [Lord Dunmore’s Proclamation](https://en.wikipedia.org/wiki/Dunmore%27s_Proclamation).

-#### Crispus Attucks
-Crispus Attucks is believed to be the first casualty of the American Revolutionary War.

-![Crispus Attucks](https://raw.githubusercontent.com/Chukobyte/black-history/main/assets/images/crispus_attucks3.png)

-### Revolutionary Movements and Uprisings (Late 1700s)
-American Revolution: While the fight for independence was underway, debates about freedom and rights set the stage for future conflicts over slavery.
+### Haitian Revolution (1791–1804)

-Haitian Revolution (1791–1804): The first successful slave revolt led to Haiti’s independence, challenging the global status quo on slavery.
+The first successful slave revolt led to Haiti’s independence, challenging the global status quo on slavery.

 ### Shifts in Abolitionist Movements (Early 1800s)
 1807: Britain abolishes the transatlantic slave trade.